 Be an essential link

 As a mathematician you will sometimes cross the borders of current mathematics by creating new expansions where necessary.
 With the mathematician’s flexible thinking enabling you to come up with practical answers to questions in many fields, you are likely to find yourself working in multidisciplinary teams.
-As mathematics is the common language of engineers, you will be an essential link in optimization processes in virtually every field.
-For instance, when you’re a member of an engineering team, your team mates may need your skills to adapt an existing model to suit the application they’re working on.
+As mathematics is the common language of engineers, you will be an essential link in optimisation processes in virtually every field.
+For instance, when you’re a member of an engineering team, your teammates may need your skills to adapt an existing model to suit the application they’re working on.

 Continue as a researcher: obtain a PhD

-Instead of pursuing a professional career as a data scientist right away after obtaining your Master’s degree, you can opt to follow a PhD programme at Twente Graduate School (TGS).
+Instead of pursuing a professional career as a data scientist right away after obtaining your master’s, you can opt to follow a PhD programme at Twente Graduate School (TGS).
 This involves spending four years studying a particular research area in-depth at one of our research institutes.
 Obtaining your PhD will earn you the title of Doctor (Dr).